Dating of the MiDDle to Upper paleolithic

 tocene times, marine resources were being routi-

-nely exploited, possibly on a seasonal basis, and
+nely exploited, possibly on a seasonal basis,

 played a rather significant role in Neandertal